 In fact, back in 1992 when the founder Aliza Jabès first developed the formula in her small Parisian lab, French pharmacists laughed in her face.
 "It'll never work," they said (in French, obvs), and they mocked her efforts to put a luxury face on the natural skincare world.
 And the fact she thought anyone would want to slather themselves head to toe in a rich golden divine oil?
 Yeah, they thought that was pretty laughable too.

 So how do you improve upon results like that?
 You make it richer of course.
-Enter Nuxe Huile Prodigieuse Riche ($46), a super-charged version of the cult oil that I've seemingly developed a minor addiction to.
+Enter Nuxe Huile Prodigieuse Riche ($51), a super-charged version of the cult oil that I've seemingly developed a minor addiction to.
 Scroll down to find out why.

 There's also an extra ingredient you won't find on the bottle of the OG version: Tsubaki oil.
 This oil is made from the camellia flower and is really popular in Japan, where Geishas have used it in their skincare routines for centuries.
 In this body oil, it's just another great hydrator to add to the roll-call of nourishing ingredients.

 It's great on dry, split ends (although avoid the roots as it's pretty heavy going) and the only downside is that unless you have a super-flaky, dry complexion, it's probably best you avoid using this one on the face, as it might be a bit heavy and start to clog up pores.
 But in all honesty, I'm too busy slathering it up and down my limbs for my face to even get a look in.
 It sinks in quick enough — you don't have to wait around for an extra 30 minutes to put your clothes on, and it has a lush scent that isn't too overwhelming.